Team Dynamics: Honda Civic (ninth generation) (2012–2017)

 2012 saw the team move in a new direction, being the first manufacturer team to enter a car built fully to the Next Generation Touring Car specification.
 Neal and Shedden would again partner each other in the newly named Honda Yuasa Racing Team after a sponsorship deal with Yuasa.
 After the first four rounds of the season, Shedden led the team in second place with Neal right behind him.
 The NGTC Civic, was the first NGTC car to win a BTCC race when it took the race two win at Brands Hatch.
 At the end of the season the team took all titles they were eligible for, with Shedden winning the drivers' championship for the first time, the team winning the team's championship for the third time in a row and Honda winning the manufacturers' title.

 The team returned for the 2013 British Touring Car Championship season and retained Shedden and Neal as their drivers.

-Honda Civic NGTC Type R (2017-)
+Honda Civic NGTC Type R (2017-2023)

 For the 2021 season, Team Dynamics was represented again by Gordon Shedden, accompanied by Jack Sears Trophy winner Daniel Rowbottom.
 Shedden finished sixth and Rowbottom finished ninth in the Drivers' Championship.
 Competing as "Halfords Racing with Cataclean", Team Dynamics finished third in the Teams' Championship.

 Shedden and Rowbottom re-united again for the 2022 season, finishing seventh and twelfth respectively in the Drivers' Championship.
 Halfords Racing with Cataclean ranked fourth in the Teams' Championship.

+On 5 April 2023 Team Dynamics announced that they would be taking a hiatus from BTCC during the 2023 season owing to difficulties in securing commercial agreements with sponsors.
+They are to continue supporting One Motorsport with aspects of their operation.

+EXCELR8 Hyundai partnership (2024-)

+Announced on 9 February 2024, Team Dynamics will enter a new partnership with EXCELR8.

+As part of the agreement, EXCELR8’s Porsche Carrera Cup and BTCC programme will now be run from the Team Dynamics base in Droitwich.
+Several Team Dynamics personnel, including title-winning engineer Barry Ploughman, will join the Hyundai programme.